EB-5 Project Manager role under EB-5 Process

 If Managers change the offering documents after investors have signed up and if the change is material, management has to notify the investors of the change and give them the opportunity to approve or reject the changed terms.
 If they reject them, they are entitled to rescind their investment and withdraw from the deal.
 So there is a significant degree of tension involved in providing incomplete or draft documentation to investors.
 We've seen deals where the investors have been willing to accept the higher risk (investing based on drafts), but we've also seen projects where investors are not.

-Robert Cornish: In terms of how management decisions are made, what should investors be looking at in terms of how management handles important business decisions?
+Robert Cornish: In terms of how management decisions are made, what should investors be looking at in terms of how management handles important EB5 business plan decisions?

 Michael Homeier: The answer would be to look in the controlling corporate document, which would be the Limited Partnership Agreement, if the issuer is an LP, or the Operating Agreement, if the issuer is an LLC.
 Look in that agreement and see what is the voice or the voting rights of the investors, and in what circumstances and on what topics do the investors have some kind of control or at least the opportunity to have input about if not a unanimous vote of all investors required to pass certain actions.
 Those items are usually explicitly specified in significant detail, because as is expected the investors are not going to be running the show, however they must have a voice in management.